puppetlabs/jvm-ssl-utils/README.md

 Run the following:

-1. `lein server` to bring up the CA test server
+1. `lein with-profile +acceptance server` to bring up the CA test server
-2. `rspec test/ruby` to run the spec tests
+2. `rspec acceptance/spec` to run the spec tests

 ### Acceptance Tests